-- Cyberbullying is now estimated to affect around a third of secondary age young people. - Two-thirds of lesbian, gay and bisexual students in Britain and four-fifths of disabled young people in England report being bullied.
-Almost one quarter (23%) of young people questioned who practiced any religion in England reported being bullied because of their faith. - Homophobic bullying is widespread in British secondary schools.
-Nearly half of all secondary schoolteachers in England acknowledge that such bullying is common, and just 1 in 6 believe that their school is very active in promoting respect for lesbian, gay and bisexual students. - Figures indicate that children in England who reported being bullied did 15% worse at GCSE and were twice as likely to be NEET at aged 16. - In England, Asian children are excluded at a rate of 5 per 10,000 students compared to Black Caribbean children at 30 per 10,000 and Gypsies and Traveller children at 38 per 10,000. - Almost three-quarters (71%) of permanent exclusions in England involved pupils with some form of SEN in 2008/09.
+The experience of school life can be Cyberbullying is now estimated to affect around a third of secondary age young people. traumatic for some.
+The new phenomenon of cyberbullying is joining Two-thirds of lesbian, gay and bisexual students in Britain and four-fifths of disabled young people in England report being bullied.
+Almost one quarter (23%) of young people questioned who practiced any religion in England reported homophobic bullying as a serious issue. being bullied because of their faith.
+It appears that those who are bullied are more likely to be outside of education, employment or training at 16 years of Homophobic bullying is widespread in British secondary schools.
+Nearly half of all secondary schoolteachers in England acknowledge that such bullying is common, and just 1 in 6 believe that their school is very active in promoting respect for lesbian, gay and bisexual students. age.
+Figures indicate that children in England who reported being bullied did 15% worse at GCSE and were twice as likely to be NEET at aged 16.
+In England, Asian children are excluded at a rate of 5 per 10,000 students compared to Black Caribbean children at 30 per 10,000 and Gypsies and Traveller children at 38 per 10,000.
+Almost three-quarters (71%) of permanent exclusions in England involved pupils with some form of SEN in 2008/09.
 This is equivalent to a rate of 30 out of every 10,000 pupils.